Tom H (Yahoo! 2007-05-15)

 A particle-antiparticle

-creation may also be described as a particle reversing its direction in time.
+creation or anihilation may also be described as a particle reversing its direction in time.

 Now, can we harness this basic mechanism to make coherent systems